 Singh’s

 Singh’s was opened in 2015 by Indian businessmen living in Riga.
 Apparently unsatisfied with the Indian food on offer, they hired chefs from their native Panjab region and set up a restaurant of their own.
-The result is delicious and authentic dishes served in a chic, slightly upscale setting.
+The result is delicious and authentic dishes served in a chic setting.
 Should the spices set your mouth aflame, you can douse the fire with one of Singh’s refreshing cocktails.

 Stockpot